-As at February 28, 2019, the Company's financial instruments consisted of cash, other receivables, account payables and accrued liabilities, customer deposit and convertible debentures.
-The fair values of account receivables, account payables and accrued liabilities, and customer deposit approximate their carrying values because of their current nature and convertible debentures was carried at amortized cost.
+As at November 30, 2019, the Company's financial instruments consisted of cash, other receivables, note receivable, account payables and accrued liabilities, customer deposit, convertible debentures, and lease liabilities.
+The fair values of account receivables, note receivable, account payables and accrued liabilities and customer deposit approximate their carrying values because of their current nature.
+Convertible debentures and lease liabilities are carried at amortized cost.